We're heading to Thailand this year in November for 3 weeks.

 In Bangkok, I stayed in a 2 bed apartment with these http://www.centrepoint.com/ which was located at the Lang Suan which was easily walkable to the sky train - although they happily provided a free tuk-tuk to drop you off.
 Place was clean, tidy, rooms were fantastic and the price was good and included breakfast. about 6 years ago

 Your plan sounds great.
 But agree with Sam and Original Nomad, it is rather a lot of travel.
 One of the things most worth experiencing here is the Thai people.
-Maybe consider slowing down a bit so you can experience some of the culture. about 5 years ago
+Maybe consider slowing down a bit so you can experience some of the culture. over 5 years ago